he249619/fastrobots-2026/Pages/Lab1.md

     break;
 ```

 By sending this data to Python, I can then analyze how many data points are sent via Bluetooth over a certain number of time, allowing me to determing the data transfer rate.
-While the exact data transfer rate changes slightly between seperate calls to this command, it tends to be around 190 data points per second.
+While the exact data transfer rate changes slightly between seperate calls to this command, it tends to be between 190 and 100 data points per second.

 # <img src="Images/Lab 1/lab1b_data_transfer_rate.png" alt="Task 5, Image 1" style="width: 846px; height: 374px"/>